bjssacademy/react-tdd/fetching-data-from-api.md

 - I'm displaying it as raw text and not the `<Quote />` component
 - I've added the 'poison' word "received" so that even if I get the right data, my test will fail

 Run the test.
-It fails as expected but in a good way:
+It fails as expected, but in a good way:

 ![Test output shows display of received just do it, the failure we wanted](/images/quoteloader-text-fail.png)